 Pipe Attack

-- Sign communication with hitters
+- Ability to communicate clearly with hitters

-- Self-confidence to make tough decisions
+- Confidence to make tough decisions under pressure